yuvaxo/AWS-REAL-TIME-DATA-STREAMING-SYSTEM/README.md

 Select Python 3.x or Node.js as the runtime.
 Under Permissions, choose Use an existing role and select the role you created earlier (LambdaKinesisRole).

-**Write or paste the code that will produce data to the Kinesis stream.
-Here's a basic example in Python**

-import boto3
-import json
-import os

-kinesis = boto3.client('kinesis')

-def lambda_handler(event, context):
-    data = {
-        'message': 'Hello, this is a sample data stream!'
-    }
-    response = kinesis.put_record(
-        StreamName=os.environ['KINESIS_STREAM_NAME'],
-        Data=json.dumps(data),
-        PartitionKey='partitionKey'
-    )
-    return response
-Set up environment variables for the function, particularly the KINESIS_STREAM_NAME.

-Click on Deploy to save your function.

 **Step 5: Set Up S3 Event Notification**

 Go to your S3 bucket in the AWS Management Console.